-To achieve FUSIC® DVT accreditation, you must either complete the e-learning or participate in an ICS-approved FUSIC® DVT course.
+To achieve your FUSIC® Lung accreditation, you must either complete your e-learning or an ICS-approved FUSIC® Lung course.
 Opting to supplement or substitute your e-learning with attendance at an approved course is permissible.

 5: Mentored practice and completion of logbook